COMP9417-Group-Project/submission/README.md

 ## Data folder structure

-The code and dataset should be placed under the same root file, so they are suppose to be structured as:
+The code and dataset should be placed under the same root file, so they are supposed to be structured as:

 ```
 your_work_dir